kamil26300/mini-crm/README.md

   ![image](https://github.com/user-attachments/assets/2d97e076-3816-4f35-bd44-48dd3c0343e9)
 - **PUT** `/api/customers/:id`: Update an existing customer.
 - **DELETE** `/api/customers/:id`: Delete a customer.

+## Campaign Message Queue
+The system uses an in-memory message queue to handle campaign message sending efficiently.
+Messages are queued and processed asynchronously, ensuring that the campaign execution does not block API responses.
+This enhances scalability and reliability.
+### How it Works
+- When a campaign is initiated, messages are added to an in-memory queue.
+- The queue processes messages one by one, simulating message delivery.
+- Campaign stats are updated dynamically based on successful and failed messages.
+- Once all messages are processed, the campaign is marked as completed.

 ## Setup and Installation
 1. Clone the repository